forrtproject/forrtproject.github.io/content/clusters/cluster3.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Clusters 2: dagdsgsdg"
+title = "Cluster 3: Reproducible analyses"
 subtitle = ""

 [design]